albertodebortoli/Promis/README.md

 }
 ```

-you could chain an `onError` continuation before returning the future to allow in-line error handling, which I find to be a very handy pattern.
+You could chain an `onError` continuation before returning the future to allow in-line error handling, which I find to be a very handy pattern.

 ```swift
 // ...